multiscale/muscle3/docs/source/fortran_api.rst

     If no setting with the given name exists, ``err_code`` will be set to ``LIBMUSCLE_out_of_range``.
 See :f:func:`LIBMUSCLE_Data_as_logical` for an
     example of error handling.

+    MPI-based compute elements may call this function at any time within the reuse loop, in any or all processes, simultaneously or not.

     :p LIBMUSCLE_Instance self: The instance to get the setting from.
     :p character name: The name of the setting to inspect.